Updated September 9, 2023

 Why Do We Retain Personal Data?

 We will collect and use of Personal Information solely with the objective of fulfilling those purposes specified by us and for other compatible purposes, unless we obtain the consent of the individual concerned or as required by law.
+To facilitate direct SMS communication with users who have consented to receive such messages.
 We will only retain Personal Information as long as necessary for the fulfillment of those purposes.

 How Do We Use Personal Data?